yangxiyulangkong/DReCFL/README.md

 You should start by running the generate_cifar10.py code in datasets to download and generate a dataset ready for training.

 # Acknowledgement
+Some parts of our code and implementation has been adapted from PFLlib repository.